rafaelsf80/dragonboard-firebase-remoteGpio/README.md

 ## Android release

-Compilation using gradle and Android Studio
+Tested with a Nexus 6 and DragonBoard 410c equipped with Android 5.1.1

 ## Screenshots
 Pending